Richard Jay-Alexander

 Richard Jay-Alexander (born May 24, 1953) is an American Broadway producer and director.
-He served as Executive Director of the New York City office of producer Cameron Mackintosh for twelve years, known for productions including Les Misérables, Cats, The Phantom of the Opera, Miss Saigon, Five Guys Named Moe, Oliver! and Putting It Together.
+He served as Executive Director of the North American Flagship Headquarters, Cameron Mackintosh Inc., for twelve years, known for productions which include Les Misérables, Cats, The Phantom of the Opera, Miss Saigon, Five Guys Named Moe, Oliver! and Putting It Together.

-His directorial credits include the staging of For The Girls (2020) on Broadway starring Kristin Chenoweth, Porgy and Bess for the South Florida Symphony (2019), the concert versions of Les Miz (2008) and Guys and Dolls (2009), both at the Hollywood Bowl.
+Some of his directorial credits include the staging of My Love Letter to Broadway (2016) starring Kristin Chenoweth and For The Girls (2020) also starring Ms. Chenoweth, Porgy and Bess for the South Florida Symphony (2019), the concert versions of Les Miz (2008) and Guys and Dolls (2009), both at the Hollywood Bowl.
+Also on the New York Stage, he directed Bernadette Peters at the Minskoff in a one night only concert benefitting Broadway Barks and Broadway Cares.

 Jay-Alexander is a long time board member of Broadway Cares/Equity Fights AIDS and has directed benefits for the honored organization, as well as other causes he cares about, including animals and no-kill shelters, the Make-A-Wish Foundation of South Florida, The Actor's Fund, National Asian Artists Project (NAAP), Broadway Dreams, and Hollywood's Motion Picture and Television Fund (MPTF).

 He is passionate about young talent and teaches workshops and master classes, when possible.
-For the last few years, he has been the camp director of Kristin Chenoweth's Broadway Bootcamp.
+He has also served as camp director for Kristin Chenoweth's Broadway Bootcamp.